 George R.R.
 Martin has influenced fantastic fiction through his unique approach to storytelling.
 His non - linear plots and multiple perspectives in works like 'A Song of Ice and Fire' have inspired other writers to experiment with different narrative structures.
 Also, his ability to handle a large cast of characters while still giving each one depth has been an inspiration.

-George R. R. Martin has a complex view on fan fiction.
-He generally seems to be somewhat open - minded about it.
-He understands that it's a form of fan expression and a sign of the passion his works have inspired.
+George Martin has a somewhat complex view on fan fiction.
+He generally seems to be more open - minded compared to some authors.
+He likely sees it as a form of flattery in a way, that his works are so loved that fans want to create their own stories within the world he has built.